Strivin0311/ai-learning/bases/math/geometry.md

 # Geometry
-*Here's some resources about Geometry*
+*Here're some resources about Geometry*

 #### Multiple View Geometry in Computer Vision (2nd Edition) [`UNREAD`]